 Fine Dining & Drinks: You’ll find lots of fresh seafood fine dining options around the Tides Inn, like ADRIFT, owned by a husband and wife team that both formerly worked in the kitchen at the Michelin-starred Inn at Little Washington restaurant, and Merroir, the original restaurant location for the Virginia oyster superstars, Rappahannock Oyster Company.

-Virginia Oyster Academy at The Tides Inn (Irvington)
+Virginia Oyster Excursion at The Tides Inn (Irvington)

 Another option for water enthusiasts is the Premier Sailing School at The Tides Inn.
 Opt for the four-day course and learn how to trim the sails, steer the boat, drop anchor, dock, tie nautical knots, and read the weather, after which you’ll receive a U.S. Sailing Basic Keelboat Certificate.
 If you’re only staying for a few days, the inn also offers a quick three hour sailing lesson that provides a less extensive albeit hands-on experience.

-Sailing on the Rappahannock River. photo credit: Mark Atkinson, IG account: @me_atkinson
+Sailing on the Rappahannock River. photo credit: Mark Atkinson, @me_atkinson

 Located at the heart of the Blue Ridge Mountains on 12,000 expansive acres, Primland, Auberge Resorts Collection offers luxurious accommodations, a championship golf course, exquisite farm-to-table cuisine, a tranquil spa, and a level of outdoor adventure that is unrivaled on the east coast.